SD › Las Vegas › When to Go

-- Best Time to Book a Hotel Room: While you may think booking early is a good idea when it comes to reserving a Vegas hotel room, it generally isn’t, as many hotels don’t start offering discounted rates until about three months out.
-One trick is to book a room at one or more hotels that can be cancelled without penalty, and then see if you can find a reduced rate when it gets closer to your scheduled trip.
-You’ll usually find the best rates during mid-week no matter what time of year you go, with summer and Christmastime (before New Year’s Eve), generally offering the biggest discounts.
+- Best Time to Book a Hotel Room: Booking early may seem like a good idea to reserve a Vegas hotel room, but many hotels don’t start offering discounted rates until about three months out.
+One trick is to book a room at one or more hotels that can be canceled without penalty, and then see if you can find a better, reduced rate closer to your scheduled trip.
+The best prices are usually found mid-week no matter the time of year, with summer and winter (right before or after New Year’s Eve) generally having the most enticing discounts.

-- Best Time for Buffets: Buffets are very popular in Las Vegas, which means if you’re planning to indulge, you’ll want to go when the time is right to avoid waiting in line for potentially two hours or even more.
-At the same time, if you go when it’s too quiet, some of that food may have been sitting under the heat lamps for a bit too long.
-Generally, going just before lunch is switched over to dinner will bring the freshest food and the shortest lines.
-By doing this, you’ll usually pay the cheaper lunch price while being able to enjoy the more extensive array of dinner foods.
+- Best Time for Buffets: Buffets are very popular in Las Vegas, so if you’re planning to indulge, go when the time is right and avoid waiting in line for an hour or even longer.
+At the same time, if you go when it’s too quiet, some of that food may have been sitting under the heat lamps a bit too long.
+Going just before lunch switches over to dinner will generally bring the freshest food and the shortest lines.
+By doing this, you’ll usually pay the cheaper lunch price while being able to enjoy the more extensive array of dinner dishes.

 Las Vegas Travel Seasons

 - Low Season (July and August): The sizzling temperatures of summer tend to keep some tourists away, though not all.
-This is the time of year you’re most likely to find the shortest lines and greater discounts, particularly for midweek dates at hotels.
-Be prepared to spend most of your time indoors due to the heat, and be sure to bring a light jacket or sweater for overly air-conditioned casinos, restaurants and other indoor locations.
+This is the time of year you’re most likely to find the shortest lines and most attractive discounts, particularly for midweek dates at hotels.
+Be prepared to spend most of your time indoors due to the heat, and be sure to bring a lightweight jacket or sweater for overly air-conditioned casinos and restaurants.